-- A. A zero is recorded for any work missed until the work has been made up.
-If a student does not make up the work within the designated time, the zero will remain a part of the student's average. - B. Assignments will be provided for all excused absences.
+A. A zero is recorded for any work missed until the work has been made up.
+If a student

+- does not make up the work within the designated time, the zero will remain a part of the student's average. - B. Assignments will be provided for all excused absences.
 Work will be provided to students for unexcused absences through the tenth unexcused absence.
 To receive work for the eleventh unexcused absence and beyond, a student must complete seat time for the absence.
 One absence requires sixty minutes of seat time for each absence in each course.
-Seat time must be served after the school day has ended for the student. - C. Seat time may be served with the teacher, with his or her permission, or be served in After-School Detention.
+Seat time must be served after the school day has ended for the student. - C. Seat time may be served with the teacher, with his or her permission, or be served in After-School Detention on Tuesdays and Thursdays or in the Front Office with prior approval.
 If the student does not have a first or fourth block, seat time may be served with the ISS Coordinator.
 Members of the Attendance Waiver Committee will schedule seat time for the student.
 Seat time should be completed in a timely manner.
-Students will only be allowed to serve five days of seat time per class. - D. Scheduled seat time may be rescheduled one time.
-An administrator will address a pattern of missing seat time. - E. Documentation of the seat time must be completed and presented to the teacher in order to receive the work.
+Students will only be allowed to serve five days of seat time per class, unless given approval by the principal for additional days. - D. Scheduled seat time may be rescheduled one time.
+An administrator will address a pattern of missing seat time. - E. Once seat time is scheduled, students should see their teachers to receive work to complete while serving seat time.
 The student has a minimum of three days to complete the work once it has been provided.
 The teacher and the student may agree to allow a student to take a test or quiz prior to seat time being completed.
 However, the student must sign documentation to show their understanding that the assignment will not be graded and recorded until the seat time is completed.